A ridiculously good XI of Brazilian players in the Premier League

 The 22-year-old came through the academy at Sao Paulo and then developed into one of the most exciting young forwards in Europe during his time at Ajax.

-Manchester United have now agreed to pay £85million for the winger, who has been compared to Neymar due to his flair and flamboyancy.
+Manchester United agreed to pay £85million for the winger, who has been compared to Neymar due to his flair and flamboyancy.
+Let’s see if he can match his success…

 ST: Gabriel Jesus